llucifer97/Pose-analysis-of-art/README.md

   - [x] Build a NOSQL sever database for storing data
 - [x] Deploying it on singularity container

-*Week 5 - 8*
-- [ ] Prepare the baseline model for emotion classification
-- [ ] Annotate the data based on emotion.
-- [ ] Build machine learning based model for emotion classification
-- [ ] Documentaion of the work done so far.

-*Week 9 - 12*
-- [ ] Prepare the baseline model for scene classification
-- [ ] Annotate the data based on scene.
-- [ ] Build machine learning based model for scene classification
-- [ ] Documentaion of the work done so far.
-- [ ] Deploy the project on HPC CWRU.

 ### Tools/Libraries
 1. [Dlib](#dlib)